falcosecurity/test-infra/tools/ci/README.md

 credential renewal and private command output.
 Its `run <stage> <command>` interface leaves every Terraform command visible in the workflow.
 The helper comes from the immutable `master` revision selected during preflight, in a separate checkout from the Terraform revision being planned.

-A maintainer
+Changes to either helper select OCI validation only and trigger the OCI deployment workflow after merge; they do not trigger AWS deployment.

-can additionally dispatch a speculative cloud plan from the workflow on `master`, selecting `operation=plan` and specifying the PR number and exact reviewed head SHA.
+All PRs retain the credential-free OCI validation and security scan.
+A maintainer can additionally dispatch a speculative cloud plan from the workflow on `master`, selecting `operation=plan` and specifying the PR number and exact reviewed head SHA.
 The workflow rejects a closed PR, a non-master base or a changed head.